 Panels are scheduled regularly in all different career areas to provide student groups and classes with career information.
-Please call 718-990-6375 or email [email protected] and let us know which topic you may be interested in as a panel member.
+Please contact your Employer Relations Director, call 718-990-6375 or email [email protected] and let us know which topic you may be interested in as a panel member.

 How do I offer a student a shadowing/mentoring opportunity?